 Parables in Godly Play and Catechesis of the Good Shepherd Programs

 Between Epiphany and Lent, most Montessori-based Godly Play and Catechesis of the Good Shepherd programs in churches introduce parables.
 In this post, I’ll be sharing some resources from both Godly Play and Catechesis of the Good Shepherd for introducing parables.
-The videos are especially helpful in showing traditional Godly Play presentations.
 Just choose what you feel will work best for your family.

 The parable materials in Catechesis of the Good Shepherd are often beautiful 3-dimensional wooden materials, whereas many are made of felt in Godly Play.
 While I love the CGS materials, the Godly Play felt materials are generally more practical for home use (unless you have a carpenter in your family who would enjoy making materials for you).
 I have links to some examples here that work very well for home use.

 The parable posts from Thoughts from the Sheepfold give a helpful overview of Catechesis of the Good Shepherd parables.